Bridging Explainability and Embeddings: BEE Aware of Spuriousness: Our Method

 For a standard classification task, we aim to identify spurious correlations learned by a model through training on a new dataset.
 By \textbf{dataset's SCs} we refer to class-independent concepts, whose presence in the samples greatly affects the class label distribution.
 By \textbf{concepts} we refer to words or expressions with a well-defined semantic content.
 Through \textbf{SCs learned by a classifier} $f_{\theta}$ we refer to concepts causally unrelated with a class, whose presence in the input significantly changes the distribution of class probabilities predicted by $f_\theta$.
 We further classify them as positively correlated concepts w.r.t. to a class $k$, if their presence in the input increases the probability of $f_\theta$ predicting the class $k$, and negatively correlated concepts if they decrease it.\\

 \textbf{Setup} We start with a dataset of samples $(x_j, y_j) \in (\mathcal{X}, \mathcal{Y})$ and construct the set of concepts $c_i \in C_{all}$ in textual form, that are present in the training data.
+The details for building $C_{all}$ are provided in Sec.~\ref{sec:exp-details}, Concept Extraction.
 We use a foundation model $M$, capable of embedding both the input samples $x_j$ and the concepts $c_i$ in aligned representations in $\mathbb{R}^{D}$.
-The main steps of our method (also revealed in Fig.~\ref{fig:main_figure}, and in more detail in the Alg.~\ref{subsec:algo}), are the following:\\